-Outlined below are fact sheets, talking points, and an email/letter template to encourage and empower you and other parents and caregivers to Geaux Talk to policymakers.
+Click the link below to find talking points, notable statistics, and an email/letter template to encourage and empower you and other parents and caregivers to Geaux Talk to policymakers.

 Comprehensive sex education (CSE) will help our youth be smarter about their sexual health.
 In recent years, Louisiana has seen an increase in teenage pregnancy and the spread of sexually transmitted infections and diseases (STDs).

 CSE programs have been shown to be highly effective in preventing the onset of sex, as well as reducing teen pregnancy and STD rates.
 Click HERE to download fact sheets about the current state of Louisiana’s health and sex education and arm yourself with information.

 Why do we need parent resources & CSE in schools?

 - Parents and caregivers want to discuss sexual health with their children but do not feel equipped to do so.

 - They want education about sex, sexuality, and information on how to discuss sexual health-related topics with children/adolescents.

 - Parents and caregivers identify schools as a good source of sex education for themselves.